crate-ci/typos/docs/reference.md

 | type.\<name>.\<field>      | \<varied>     | \<varied> | \<varied> | See `default.` for child keys.
 Run with `--type-list` to see available `<name>`s. |
 | type.\<name>.extend-glob   | \-            | list of strings | \- | File globs for matching `<name>`.
 This is required when defining new file types. |

+Notes:
+- For the distinction between "words" and "identifiers", see [design](design.md#identifiers-and-words)

 ### Example configurations

 Common `extend-ignore-re`: